Urgent police plea to find missing Elland pensioner

 Alan Carrol, 72, was last seen in the Elland area at 7.15pm last night and officers are concerned for his welfare.

-Calderdale Valley Mountain Rescue tweeted to share the appeal and also said they were helping to try to find Mr Carrol.
+Mountain Rescue Volunteers stood down at 3am and the search continued with the other emergency services throughout the night.

+The police helicopter has also been spotted in Elland again this morning.

-He is white around 6ft tall and has grey hair.
+Mr Carrol is white around 6ft tall and has grey hair.

 He was wearing a black hat, a blue coat with fur around the hood, blue jogging bottoms and white trainers.